uncscode/particula/docs/Tutorials/index.md

     ---

-    [Dynamics](Dynamics/index.md) is a collection of classes that processes for the `Aerosol` objects, to perform coagulation, condensation, and other processes.
+    [Dynamics](Dynamics/index.md) is a collection of classes that processes `Aerosol` objects, to perform coagulation, condensation, and other processes.

     [:octicons-arrow-right-24: Tutorial](Dynamics/index.md)